-- 1) Out-of School Suspension/Bus Suspension - information on his/her behalf prior to suspension.
+- 1) Out-of School Suspension/Bus Suspension - a.
+A student must be given the opportunity to present information on his/her behalf prior to suspension.
 The suspension shall be reported immediately to the parents or guardians of each suspended student, and to the Board of Education through the Superintendent of Schools.
 The report to the parents shall be made by letter through the U.S. mail.
 A copy of this letter will be sufficient notification to all others.
 If the situation is such that the physical well-being of the student, other individuals or the property of the school district are in jeopardy, then the student may be suspended immediately and given an opportunity for a hearing within 24 hours. - b.
 The suspension letter shall give full statement of the reasons for the suspension and notice to the parents or guardians of their right to review.
 The procedure for review, if requested, shall be as follows: